whalebone/wb-docs/en/hos_overview.rst

 * The Home Office Security client must be excluded from antivirus network protection to ensure its correct functioning.

-* Windows: 64-bit CPU architecture
+* Windows: x86-64 (amd64) CPU architecture.
+Windows on ARM is not supported.

 * Windows: Local administrator rights are required for installation